 Suicide is a tragic event with strong emotional repurcussions for its survivors and for families of its victims.
-More than 36,000 people in the U.S. kill themselves every year, according to a 2010 study from the Centers for Disease Control and Prevention.
+More than 42,000 people in the U.S. killed themselves in 2014, according to the Centers for Disease Control and Prevention, making it the 10th leading cause of death overall.
 Although most federally-funded suicide prevention programs focus on helping teenagers, recent years have seen a spike in rates among middle-aged people.
-Men seem to be especially at risk, and have nearly four times the suicide rate as women.
+Men are especially at risk, with a suicide rate nearly four times higher than that of women.
 There are also major disparities amongst ethnic and racial groups, with American Indian and Alaskan Natives being the highest risk groups.